chris-baur/datamerge/README.md

 ## Submission

 You may fork this repo, commit your work and let us know of your project's location, or you may email us your project files in a zip file.

+## Submission Notes

+How to run
+1. Open CMD.
+2. Change current directory to root of the repository
+3. Execute the following command `java -jar datamerge.jar`.
+(Make sure you are up to date with the JRE on your system).
+4. Output in the console is the summary.
+Open the csv found in `datamerge\output\results.csv` to see the other data.